Arxivar/SamplePlugins/ConcludiWorkflow/README.md

 ## Adding the plugin to the profiles commands

-In order to add the plugin to the profiles command list, just edit your command layout and add the `ObjectCloner` item in the position you want
+In order to add the plugin to the profiles command list, just edit your command layout and add the `ConcludiWorkflow` item in the position you want
-_(the ObjectCloner entry is shown below the plugin group)_, then save the layout.
+_(the ConcludiWorkflow entry is shown below the plugin group)_, then save the layout.

 ## License